I think I’ve finally arrived at the point in life where I can say … we are minimalists. (And yes, a minimalist family of eight that homeschools.)

 - Minimalism for Families: Practical Strategies to Simplify Your Home and Life

-- Healthy Moms Podcast 77: Minimalism With a Family to Decrease Stress and Clutter With Joshua Becker
+- Wellness Mama Podcast 77: Minimalism With a Family to Decrease Stress and Clutter With Joshua Becker

 How have you fought the good fight against clutter?
 Did you try a different approach?
 Please share!